 6) Pay cash for your air travel once in a while

-Work out your strategy early on – for us, we agreed that there was more value in a higher number of domestic or short haul flights completely free, rather than saving our points for a longer period of time to earn the equivalent flights long haul.
+These days, it's easy to do your research to find cheap flights.
+Work out your strategy early on – for us, we agreed that there was more value in a higher number of domestic or short-haul flights completely free, rather than saving our points for a longer period of time to earn the equivalent flights long haul.
 As an example, to upgrade to Business Class on Singapore Airlines you have to have paid for a valid ticket at the class below, Premium Economy, which comes with a hefty $4000 price tag.
 For me, I’d rather save myself $2500 and fly Economy back to the UK, and instead have lots of little adventures around Australia for free – we’ve flown to Melbourne, Hamilton Island, Samoa and Perth, simply paying airline taxes.

 So, in a nutshell – choose your loyalty scheme, utilise your opening bonuses, plan ahead and pay for flights once in a while.
 It’s amazing how quickly you’ll be addicted and be that person clamouring to pick up the restaurant bill!